Ephrem-ETH/E2E-ASR-pytorch/README.md

-# E2E ASR using An intermediate character level representations and graves 2013 experiments on Librispeech
+# E2E ASR experiments on Librispeech
-This experiment is done on 100 hours of librispeech data for the task of E2E ASR using an intermediate character representation and Connectionist Temporal Classifications(CTC) loss by transforming the target file of both training and development set from sequence of words to sequence of characters by adding additional character(i.e. >) at the end of each word in the transcription file.
-We used a CTC beam search decoder to reverse back the Sequence of characters to word.
-We also included a statistical language model to improve the  ctc beam search decoder.
+This experiment is done on 100 hours of librispeech data for the task of E2E ASR using an intermediate character level representation and Connectionist Temporal Classifications(CTC) loss function by transforming the coorsponding transcription each utterance of both training and development set from sequence of words to sequence of characters by adding additional character(">") at the end of each word in the transcription file.
+We used a CTC beam search decoder to reverse back the sequence of characters to word.
+Statistical language model is also used for scoring the beams to improve performace of the beam search decoder.